There are a range of organisations that offer support on a range of issues that may affect families and individuals.

 ASSIST is the specialist domestic abuse advocacy service that provides advocacy and support to victims of domestic abuse.
 ASSIST receives referrals from Police Scotland who offer the service to victims when they are called to a domestic incident.
 The service is offered to victims across the Police Scotland force area.

-The Domestic Abuse Project is an organisation dedicated to alleviating the suffering of women and their families who are or who have experienced domestic abuse.
-Founded in 2000 the work focuses on providing support, guidance and development primarily for women to assist them in changing their circumstances.
+The Scottish Government dedicated to alleviating the suffering of women, men and their families who are or who have experienced domestic abuse who are focused on providing support, guidance and development primarily to assist in changing their circumstances.

 Throughout the lifetime of Rape Crisis we have had one fundamental aim - to provide a free and confidential support service to women and girls who have experienced rape, sexual assault, or sexual abuse.
 Studies have shown that one in two young women will experience some kind of unwanted sexual contact before they reach the age of eighteen.
 This can range from flashing to rape and all of these experiences can have a lasting effect on the woman.